wombatlabs/mcp-omnisearch/README.md

   pages with configurable extraction depth ('basic' or 'advanced').
   Returns both combined content and individual URL content, with metadata including word count and extraction statistics
+- **Firecrawl Scrape**: Extract clean, LLM-ready data from single URLs with enhanced formatting options
+- **Firecrawl Crawl**: Deep crawling of all accessible subpages on a website with configurable depth limits
+- **Firecrawl Map**: Fast URL collection from websites for comprehensive site mapping
+- **Firecrawl Extract**: Structured data extraction with AI using natural language prompts
+- **Firecrawl Actions**: Support for page interactions (clicking, scrolling, etc.) before extraction for dynamic content

 ### 🔄 Enhancement Tools